jippey67/dl-f-p1/README.md

 # Solve a Soduku with AI

 This repository contains the work I did for the Soduko project in the Artificial Intelligence Nanodegree.
-There are two parts to the project: implementation of the naked-twins search and modify technique, and implementation of the extension of the sudoku rules to include the diagonal constraints.
+There are two parts to the project: implementation of the naked-twins search and modify technique, and implementation of the extension of the Sudoku rules to include the diagonal constraints.
 I'll go over both parts in the following paragraphs.

 ## Sudoku rules